 Robot Garden is a community workshop providing community, equipment and training so that people can learn and engage in and collaborate on technology projects.
-Our workshop is located in the i-GATE co-working space in downtown Livermore and is available for entrepreneurs, hobbyists and families.
+Our workshop is located at the Livermore Airport (680 Terminal Circle, Livermore, CA) and is available for entrepreneurs, hobbyists, and families.

 Safety and Conduct

 Robot Garden is a community workshop run by volunteers for the benefit of its members and the greater community.
-At Robot Garden, participants can learn new skills and access amazingly powerful but also potentially dangerous tools.
-For everyone’s safety and to ensure resources remain available for everyone all members and participants in Robot Garden activities (of any age) must abide by this safety and conduct guide.
+At Robot Garden, participants can learn new skills and access amazingly powerful but also potentially powerful tools.
+For everyone’s safety and to ensure resources remain available for everyone all members and participants in Robot Garden activities must abide by this safety and conduct guide.

 Our number one rule is simply this: be excellent to each other.